ah970/ca3/README.md

 `config.json` file.
 This file contains a variety of different options that the user can change:

+- Title: name of the CA3 Smart Alarm.
 - APIs:
 	- News:
 		- URL: the URL to pull data from.